 Trimble Consulting provided the technical infrastructure and services, integrating the process from design through supply chain management.
 This work was focused on developing custom tools for automating the development of critical construction information, and for developing the composite project 3D database.
 The curtain wall design and fabrication was a specific focus for this effort.

-The Beekman Tower is informed by specific programmatic issues in the layout of individual panel elements, and by the specific economic requirements of developing the design intentions into a mass customizable, panelized curtain wall system.
-The programmatic requirements included addressing the segmentation of the overall surface geometry by floors, while the horizontal partitioning interfaces with the programmatic rhythm of columns, and the layout of rooms within the individual units.
+The Beekman Tower is informed by specific programmatic issues in the layout of individual panel elements, and by the economic requirements of developing the design intentions into a mass customizable, panelized curtain wall system.

 The goal of the automation process was to develop custom tools which would allow designers to modify the surface qualities while incorporating the cost variations of specific panel typologies into an overall development of the panelization.
 The result is an overall façade design incorporating fabrication logics and associated unit costs of different panel geometries into a solution that satisfies the overall design intentions of the surface geometry, the detailed construction logic of each panel, the communication requirements of the fabrication between design and fabrication, and both micro and macro cost metrics.